Panguingue: Playing

 Play consists of taking a card from the top of the stock, or the top of the discard pile.
 Once a player touches the stack, they are not allowed to then use the discard pile instead.
 The card must be used in a valid meld (which must be placed on the table) or immediately discarded (unlike other rummy-style games, you cannot add the card to your hand and discard another).
 If a card is discarded that fits an open meld, that card must be used (Forcing).
 Discards which play on the next players melds may be forced onto the next player if they were picked from the stack rather than being discarded from a players hand.

 Note that one cannot put down a meld or condition (and/or collect chip payments) unless they can use the top of the stock or the top of the discards.

 When one player melds 11 cards—their original ten plus one more (going out) that player receives the tops, plus additional payment from the active players for all that player's valid conditions, plus two points for going out.

 There are some who play fifteen-card pan, made popular in Minnesota, and more commonly referred to as "Fifteen" or "Pip".
 It works the same as the traditional game, except players receive fifteen cards to begin with and going out requires sixteen cards.

 A player can not quit a hand until someone goes out.
 If a player fouls their hand, they stay in and continue to pay, but have no more chance to make paying combinations themself.

-In Popular Culture
+In popular culture

 The game sometimes features in tales set in the American Southwest.
 One character gives his take on it in Roger Torrey’s 1938 hardboiled detective story “42 Days for Murder”, set in Reno, NV:

-“I said: “Those two guys I've known for ten years.
-They're card dealers.
-I used to know them when I worked in Eureka.
-They had a pan game there.”